What is a VPN, and How Does It Work?

 What is a VPN?

 VPNs are not just for tech geeks anymore.
 They provide an extra layer of anonymity and security for your online activities.
 Thus blocking hackers and stopping the exposure of sensitive data based on your location.
-They are invisible cloaks that mask your online identity, so no one can trace or snoop on you.

 How does a VPN work?